voxeet/comms-uikit-react/README.md

 - The [Client Access Token](https://docs.dolby.io/communications-apis/docs/overview-developer-tools#client-access-token) copied from the Dolby.io dashboard
 - The [supported browser](https://docs.dolby.io/communications-apis/docs/overview-supported-environments#web-sdk)

-Please review [Supported Environments](https://docs.dolby.io/communications-apis/docs/overview-supported-environments) for more information on Dolby.io requirements.
+Please review [Supported Environments](https://docs.dolby.io/communications-apis/docs/overview-supported-environments) for more information on Dolby.io communication API's.

 ## Getting Started

-This guide explains how to create a basic conference application for mobile devices with the React UI component.
-It starts with importing dependencies and guides you through the steps to launch a conference call.
+This guide explains how to create a basic conference application for browsers with the React UI component.
+It starts with importing dependencies and guides you through the steps to launch a conference call in an application.

 ### How to get a Dolby.io account